jackrabbithanna/solar-system-builder/docs/DECISIONS.md

 ## User Step Versus Integrator Step

 The UI `Days / step` value is the visible simulation interval.
 It must not be used directly as one large integrator step.
-Use `physics.advance()` for substepping.
+Use `physics.advance()` for final-state-only callers and `physics.advance_with_samples()` for UI playback.

+## Trail Sampling

+UI trails are sampled from bounded physics substeps, not just from the final position of each visible UI step.
+This keeps high `Days / step` playback from drawing sparse line segments that make inner orbits look artificially angular or rosette-like.

 ## Local JSON Library

 User-created systems are stored as JSON in the app data directory.
 Document import/export is a later feature.

-## Bundled Preset
+## Bundled Presets

-The initial Solar System is bundled as versioned JSON data.
-It is treated as a read-only template; user edits should create or save a local copy.
+Bundled systems are versioned JSON data.
+They are treated as read-only templates; user edits should create or save a local copy.

 ## Main-Thread GTK Updates